The Giving Tree

 Dr. June Avis Bro found her life deeply affected by working daily with Edgar Cayce when she and her husband, Harmon, came to Virginia Beach in 1943.
 She has a graduate ministerial degree from Andover-Newton Theological School, near Boston, and a doctorate from Chicago Theological Seminary.
 In addition to teaching while raising five children, she has been a research assistant at Harvard, lectured and held workshops in many cities, led overseas tours to the Near East and China, and served as pastor.
 A concert pianist, she draws on her background in the arts to illuminate myths, symbols, and dreams.
 At age 90, she released her first piano CD called “Soul Soundings,” which is being sold in the A.R.E.
 Bookstore.
 Her column for A.R.E.’s Venture Inward magazine, "The Art of Living," is based on her life reading given by Mr. Cayce in 1944.
 She wrote the forward to the re-released book A Seer Out of Season written by Harmon Bro.

 April 2015 Update

 From the Desk of Kevin J. Todeschi

-As you may know, this is the “Capstone Year” of our $30 million CREATE Campaign (capital, endowment, and program support)… and, thanks to some recent donations for our renovation projects, we have raised approximately $29 million!
-We still need $1 million to renovate our Library and Conference Center (new restrooms, HVAC system, Library carpeting, expanding the auditorium, parking improvements, and upgrades throughout the building).
+This year, 2015, is the “Capstone Year” of our $30 million CREATE Campaign (capital, endowment, and program support)… and, thanks to some recent donations for our renovation project and upgraded technology (focused on world outreach), we have raised almost $27.5 million – just $2.5 million to go! $1 million of that is needed to renovate our Library and Conference Center (new restrooms, HVAC system, Library carpeting, expanding the auditorium, parking improvements, and upgrades throughout the building).
 Donors of $500 or more to the project will be listed on our Stairway to Heaven.
-Help us make a great impression on our visitors.
-Visit www.EdgarCayce.org/donate to help!

 CAYCE/REILLY® SCHOOL OF MASSAGE